sunvir-shakib/sunvir-shakib/README.md

 # Hey there, I'm Sunvir Shakib 👋

-**Half-engineer, half-explorer | CS undergrad figuring out where code meets curiosity | Open to everything, committed to nothing (yet)**
+pursuing Computer Science and Engineering with a major in Data Science — still exploring where I want to specialize.

-📣 3+ years in Social Media Strategy & Digital Marketing — now chasing code
+had 3+ years of experience in Digital Marketing.

 ---